vuesence/release-timeline/README.md

 <ReleaseTimeline :options="options" />
 ```

+- For other types of installations, please refer to the [documentation](https://vue-faq.org/en/release-timeline/)

 ## Contributions

-If you have any ideas for development of optimization of `release-timeline`, feel free to open [issues](https://github.com/vuesence/release-timeline/issues) or [pull requests](https://github.com/vuesence/release-timeline/pulls).
+If you have any ideas for improving `release-timeline`, feel free to open an [issue](https://github.com/vuesence/release-timeline/issues) or [pull request](https://github.com/vuesence/release-timeline/pulls).